 In conclusion, neoadjuvant therapy plays a pivotal role in modern cancer treatment strategies.
 By understanding its goals, the types of cancer it's used for, and how it's distinguished from adjuvant therapy, individuals can gain insights into the complex decisions involved in cancer care.
 While the journey through cancer treatment can be daunting, advancements like neoadjuvant therapy offer hope by improving outcomes and quality of life for many patients.

 Neoadjuvant therapy, often the frontline in the battle against various types of cancer, involves the administration of therapeutic agents before the primary treatment.
-This approach has gained prominence due to its potential in transforming the treatment landscape for patients.
+This approach has gained prominence due to its potential to transform the treatment landscape for patients.
 The use of neoadjuvant therapy, particularly in cancer treatment, comes with several benefits that could significantly influence patient outcomes and quality of life.

 One of the foremost benefits of neoadjuvant therapy is its ability to reduce the size of tumors.
 By shrinking tumors before surgery, it makes them more manageable and easier to remove.
 This reduction can often mean the difference between being able to perform a less invasive surgery or having to resort to more extensive procedures.
 For patients, this can translate to faster recovery times and less postoperative discomfort.